This blog may contain affiliate links. Read our disclosure policy for more info.

 Offering luxury in a natural alpine setting, The Mackenzie Suites is one of the best hotels in Lake Tekapo to experience the town’s scenic lake and mountain views.
-This boutique property is about 600 meters from the village and a ten-minute stroll to the lake.
+This boutique property is about 600 meters (2,000 feet) from the village and a ten-minute stroll to the lake.
 If you’re arriving by bus, they can arrange a complimentary pickup and drop-off service to and from Tekapo Village.

 The Mackenzie Suites doesn’t have much when it comes to on-site amenities, but you’ll be treated to nothing but luxury in your private air-conditioned apartment.
 To make your stay as pleasant as possible, each suite is furnished with top-of-the-line facilities.
 You can find a well-equipped kitchenette in the room, complete with a fridge and stone benches.
 There is also a separate bedroom and living area, on top of a furnished patio, where you can enjoy the lake views.

 If you want to take it a step further, I highly suggest booking the Superior Suite.
 This is a honeymoon suite that features 270-degree views of the lake and the surrounding landscape.
 You have a rear stargazing deck at your disposal for a romantic night under the southern night sky.
 The Superior Suite also boasts a thru-wall gas fire, a huge bathtub, and vintage leather furniture.

 A night’s stay at The Mackenzie Suites for two people costs from $249 NZD.
 You can check availability and book online here in advance.